 Misuse of the Apostrophe

-Writers often misuse apostrophes when forming plurals and possessives.
 The basic rule is quite simple: use the apostrophe to indicate possession, not a plural.
-Yes, the exceptions to the rule may seem confusing: hers has no apostrophe, and it's is not possessive.
-Nevertheless, with a small amount of attention, you can learn the rules and the exceptions of apostrophe use.
+The exceptions to the rule may seem confusing: hers has no apostrophe, and it’s is not possessive.
+Nevertheless, with some attention, you can learn the rules and the exceptions.

 Form the possessive case of a singular noun by adding ’s (even if the word ends in s).